gvwilson/thirdbit/src/fiction/santas/index.md

 She sipped her tea.
 "The way I look at it,
 they *did* become a santa.
-They're giving people the gift of music night after night and that's no small thing."
+They're delivering the gift of music night after night, and that's no small thing."

-She sighed.
-"But they don't see it that way, and I don't know if they ever will.
-Doesn't matter how hard people applaud or how many times they're called back for encores—deep in their heart, they'll always think of themself as 'not at santa'."

 "Which brings us to you," she continued, bright eyes fixed on Finner,